Zheng Xiong

 Zheng Xiong (郑雄; born February 5, 1966, in Wuhan) is a Chinese football manager.
-He is the current manager of China League One side Zhejiang Greentown.

 In his youth he experienced organised football training in his hometown of Wuhan, however this would be as far as his playing career would take him before he went off the study to be a police officer.
 He would return to football in 1995 when he gained the position of deputy general manager for the Ministry of Public Security of the People's Republic of China financially backed club Qianwei Huandao.
 After leaving the club in 1998 he moved into assistant management and then youth coaching before he received his first senior management position with Hubei CTGU Kangtian and then Wuhan Zall.